Asher yatzar: Process

 After completing urination or defecation and upon leaving the bathroom, the person washes their hands.
-According to Jewish etiquette, this should be done outside the bathroom, but if there is no source of water available outside the bathroom, it is permissible to wash one's hands inside the bathroom, then dry them outside; some are lenient in modern bathrooms to wash the bathroom as our bathrooms are much more clean than the outhouses of the olden days.
+According to Jewish etiquette, this should be done outside the bathroom, but if there is no source of water available outside the bathroom, it is permissible to wash one's hands inside the bathroom, then dry them outside; some are lenient in modern bathrooms to wash in the bathroom, as our bathrooms are much more clean than the outhouses of the olden days.
 No al netilat yadayim blessing is recited for the handwashing.

 Following the washing and drying of one's hands, the asher yatzar blessing is recited.